 Extract added value from your existing product stream with little-to-no capital.
-We will install our separation technology as a modular unit in or adjacent to your existing coal-preparation plant.
+We will install our separation technology as a modular unit in or adjacent to your existing metallurgical coal-preparation plant.

 Our operational agreements are tailor-made to each processing facility to ensure customer profitability from Day One.
 Built to chemical-process safety standards, the HHS module will convert your waste stream into high-quality product suitable for blending.